TOP Brands with numbers in their name

 Motel 6 Logo

-Motel 6 is an iconic name in the hospitality industry in the United States and Canada.
-Originating in 1962, the brand has since expanded to “Studio 6,” a brand designed to provide longer stays for customers across the United States.
+Motel 6 is iconic in the hospitality industry in the United States and Canada.
+Originating in 1962, the brand has since expanded to “Studio 6,” which offers longer-stay options for customers across the United States.

 The name “Motel 6” encapsulates the brand’s founding principles.
-The origin of the name can be traced back to the company’s inception when two construction contractors had the idea to open a motel business.
+The name dates back to the company’s inception, when two construction contractors had the idea of opening a motel.
 Their strategy was simple: offer rooms at $6 per night.
 This ensured affordable lodging for travelers.

-The Motel 6 brand has evolved, adapting to changing market demands while maintaining its ethos of value-oriented service provided.
+The Motel 6 brand has evolved, adapting to changing market demands while maintaining its ethos of providing value-oriented service.

 Six Flags